tavgreen/music_genre_classification_deep_learning/README.md

 |Padang Song|   1.00  | 0.50 |  0.67  |   2   |
 |avg / total|   0.83  | 0.75 |  0.73  |   4   |

+### Improvement ###
+The result is still not good because overfitting happened.
+Fine tuning of model, increasing train and validation data size can be a solution for improvement.

 ## References ##
 - [Music Information Retrieval](http://musicinformationretrieval.org)